Detaching a Boot Volume

 Using the Console

-You can only detach a boot volume from an instance when the instance is stopped.
-See Stopping and Starting an Instance for more information about managing an instance's state.
+You can detach a boot volume from an instance only when the instance is stopped.
+See Stopping and Starting an Instance for information about managing an instance's state.

 Choose your Compartment.

-- In the Instances list, select the instance you want to detach the boot volume from.
+- Click the instance that you want to detach the boot volume from.

-- Click the Actions icon (three dots), for the boot volume, and then click Detach Boot Volume.
+- Click the Actions icon (three dots) for the boot volume, and then click Detach Boot Volume.
 Confirm when prompted.

 Using the API